MUnique/OpenMU/docs/Skills-Progress.md

 Some general notes:

-* Elemental effects (poison, ice, etc.) are not yet implemented at all

 * Area Damage Skills with explicit damage packets work, but are still vulnerable to advanced cheaters

-* All kind of skills which are somehow special are not working
+* All kind of skills which are somehow special are not working, except listed otherwise

 ## Normal Skills